 - If a woman has any history of Neural Tube Defects, a seizure disorder or is on anti-seizure medications – 4 milligrams a day or 4,000 micrograms per day is recommended.

-If you are concerned about what your folic acid intake should be, we recommend you speak with your IRMS physician, your OB or Primary Care doctor.
+The American College of Obstetricians and Gynecologists (ACOG) have an informative FAQ section on reducing your risks of birth defects on their site and the CDC also adeptly outlines their recommendations on Folic Acid and pregnancy.
+If you have further questions and concerns about what your folic acid intake should be, we recommend you speak with your IRMS physician, your OB or Primary Care doctor.

 Serena H. Chen, MD serves as Director for the Division of Reproductive Medicine in the Department of Obstetrics and Gynecology at Saint Barnabas Medical Center, and the Institute for Reproductive Medicine and Science, and is a Clinical Associate Professor at Rutgers, UMDNJ Medical School and the St George’s University School of Medicine.